datawire/datawire-common/docs/source/tutorial/barker.rst

 The nature of the microservices comprising Barker was influenced by this `article about Twitter scalability
 <http://highscalability.com/blog/2013/7/8/the-architecture-twitter-uses-to-deal-with-150m-active-users.html>`_.
-Twtiter refers to new messages entering the system as residing in the users' outboxes; messages awaiting retrieval for consumption reside in users' inboxes.
-The clients that submit and retrieve messages can be simple and stateless, like the Barker Web UI.
+Twitter refers to new messages entering the system as residing in the users' outboxes; messages awaiting retrieval for consumption reside in users' inboxes.
+With the inbox/outbox manifolds keeping track of all the messages in play, the clients that submit and retrieve messages can be simple and stateless, like the Barker Web UI.
 The business logic in the middle only has to determine which inboxes each message needs to reach.